jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: 'value' is not None

   setdefault_ returns the value for a key in a dictionary_ when the key is in the dictionary_.
-I add the value to the assertion
+I add the value to the :ref:`assertion<AssertionError>`

   .. code-block:: Python